intershop/devenv-4-iom/doc/04_development_process.md

 Any directory, that is referenced by a `CUSTOM_*_DIR` property, has to be [shared with _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 Depending on the version of Windows Subsystem for Linux (WSL), the property `MOUNT_PREFIX` might come into play.
-When using WSL2 (and only in this particular case), `MOUNT_PREFIX ` has to be set to `/run/desktop/mnt/host`.
+When using WSL2 (and only in this particular case), `MOUNT_PREFIX` has to be set to `/run/desktop/mnt/host`.
 In any other case, it must remain empty.

 ## Adding a New Custom Built Artifact

 If your project is based on [IOM project archetype](https://github.com/intershop/iom-project-archetype), the custom built artifact of the project is already integrated into _devenv-4-iom_.

-This is done by listing the custom built artifact in `src/deployment/customization/deployment.cluster.properties` and by providing this file and the according artifact inside the project _Docker_ image.
+This is done by listing the custom built artifact in `src/deployment/customization/deployment.cluster.properties` and by providing this file and the according artifact inside the projects _Docker_ image.

 ## <a name="deployment_wildfly"/>Deployment of Custom Built Artifacts Using the Wildfly Admin Console